Our Community Partnership

 - Willard Jasper, Commissioner, the Fairfax County Redevelopment and Housing Authority.

-- Mary Kimm, Editor and Publisher, Connection Newspapers.
+- Mary Kimm, Editor and Publisher, Local Media Connection LLC.

-- Stacey Kincaid, Captain, Fairfax County Sheriff’s Office.
+- Stacey Kincaid, Sheriff, Fairfax County and the City of Fairfax.

 - Rodney Lusk, Senior Business Development Manager, Fairfax County Economic Development Authority.